A Taylor Swift analysis, the digital-addiction solution plus what it means to be a gay Black artist — all in October books

 When you make a purchase using links on our site, The Week may earn a commission.
 All reviews are written independently by our editorial team.

-October books do not shy from reality.
-If you’re wondering about Taylor Swift’s meteoric rise to fame, for example, a Harvard professor has written an entire book explaining it.
-Or if you’re curious about why social media platforms keep noticeably worsening, a tech critic has the answers.
+October books do not shy away from reality.
+If you are wondering about Taylor Swift’s meteoric rise to fame, for example, a Harvard professor has written an entire book explaining it.
+Or if you are curious about why social media platforms keep noticeably worsening, a tech critic has the answers.
 There’s also a new novel about the unique pressures on Black artists.
 It’s finally soup season, so curl up with a tasty bowl and a good book.

 ‘Dear New York’